dangmckeown/fancy-draught/README.md

 # fancy-draught
-Automatic-updating league table for our Fantasy League Draft, integrating data from fantasy.premierleague.com API
+Automatic-updating league table for our Fantasy League Draft, integrating data from fantasy.premierleague.com API (EDIT 2016-17 season: API is now down.
+App is running from scraped data)

 On the day of the Community Shield match between Arsenal and Chelsea, we gathered in the Porterhouse near covent garden, clutching handfuls of notes, ready for our inaugural Fantasy League draft.